George Town Literary Festival: Description

+As of 2025 festival is organised by the Penang Institute.

+Recognition

+GTLF was the first literary event in Southeast Asia to receive the Literary Festival Award at the London Book Fair International Excellence Awards.

+Publications

 Muara

 To celebrate the decade of GTLF that has passed, GTLF collaborated with Svara journal to produce a special publication called Muara.
 Taking its name from the Malay word for estuary, Muara is a passage of fluidity and connection, where the river meets the open sea.
-In the pages of Muara, writers engage in ideas and imaginings, interpreting the shifting shoreline of our realities.
-Featuring essays, lectures, short stories, poetry, book reviews, and translations, Muara gathers established and emerging writers from Malaysia, the region, and the world.
-The book was launched in conjunction with GTLF2021.
+Featuring essays, lectures, short stories, poetry, book reviews, and translations, the book was launched in conjunction with GTLF2021.
+It is subtitled Confluence: Pertemuan.

+Muara is now an annual GTLF publication featuring essays, short stories, poetry, book reviews, and translations.